DevExpress/testcafe-examples/examples/iterate-over-list-elements/README.md

 **Tested Page**: [TestCafe Example](https://devexpress.github.io/testcafe/example/)

-This example shows how to iterate over a list of elements and assert their values.
+This example shows how to iterate over a list of elements and use their values in assertions.

 The tested page includes a list of `<input type="checkbox">` elements.